 Dog walking is allowed on SVT properties as long as sensitive resource areas and positive visitor experience are preserved.
 Dog walkers may not walk more than three dogs at a time.
 Read more on SVT's dog walking guidelines, and find more information on why the guidelines were established.

-For further detail on these policies, click here.
 Should you see any unauthorized uses or emergencies on SVT property during your visit, we encourage you to notify local police or the Environmental Police at 800-632-8075.
 Please also report these activities to SVT at 978-443-5588.

 Following state and federal regulations, hunting is allowed at Garfield Woods in Berlin.